 Join things up: Create wildlife corridors by managing road verges for nature

 Across the UK there are around 300,000 miles of road verge, totalling an area of over 200,000ha – about 10% of the entire size of Wales.
 They are home to almost half of the UK’s wildflower species (that’s 720 different flowers), which in turn support hundreds of species of pollinators, from beetles to bumblebees.
-So if managed for wildlife while keeping road safety in mind, road verges can become a key part of a national Nature Recovery Network, connecting town and countryside, and joining up vital places for wildlife.
+So, if managed for wildlife while keeping road safety in mind, road verges can become a key part of a national Nature Recovery Network, connecting town and countryside, and joining up vital places for wildlife.

 Small changes make a big contribution to putting nature on the road to recovery.
 While some road verges – particularly at junctions, certain bends or on busy roads – need to be cut for driver and pedestrian safety, many can simply be left to grow for longer and cut later in summer when insects have benefitted from the nectar and pollen.
 Where possible cuttings should be removed for hay or compost and some councils have trialled this successfully.
 Verges can also support important small mammal, bird and reptile populations so management plans should cater for these too where appropriate.
 Your local Wildlife Trust can give advice; we work with highways authorities, councils and landowners to advise and help manage road verges.